nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 *A*: Transfer the file “data” that is contained in the same file as your .jar file from your old computer to your new computer.

 *Q*: How to load my archived file?<br>
-*A*: For now, you can delete the `entry.txt` file in the `data` folder and rename the archived file of your choices to `entry.txt`.
+*A*: For now, you can delete the `testing.json` file in the `data` folder and rename the archived file of your choices to `testing.json`.
 In subsequent updates, we will introduce a command to load archived files via Command Line Interface.

 ---